NethServer/docs/administrator-manual/en/installation.rst

 * Keyboard layout
 * Root password

-All other options are set to a reasonable default accordingly to current hardware, but you're free to edit any install configuration available.
+All other options are set to a reasonable default accordingly to current hardware (see the :ref:`installation-unattended` section for details), but you are free to edit any install configuration available.

 On the other hand, the **manual** mode starts the installer with no default settings at all.
 Also the network and storage sections must be configured.